Great Lakes Trek

 View of the twin lakes of Vishansar and Kishansar clicked from Gadsar pass.

 The Great Lakes Trek or Kashmir Great Lakes Trek commercially known as Sonamarg-Vishansar-Naranag Trek is an alpine himalayan high-altitude trek in the Kashmir Valley in the Indian state of Jammu and Kashmir.
 This is the most famous trek in Kashmir.
 The trek is usually completed in 6-7 days and is rated as moderate-difficult in terms of terrain and trail difficulty.
-The trek is an absolute treat and worth every effort as one gets to see new alpine lakes, mountain peaks, passes, meadows and glaciers almost every subsequent day.
+On the trek, hikers can expect to see alpine lakes, mountain peaks, passes, meadows and glaciers with regularity.

 Itinerary

-The trek can be started from both, Sonamarg and Naranag but is generally considered to be easier if started from Sonamarg.
-If started from sonmargh, one does a base camp at a place called table top or 'Shaukdari'.
-Its a 6-7 hours trek from the point where the car leaves you and a good spot for a base camp as its inhabited by the local Gujjar-Bakarwal population and there is plenty of firewood available.
+The trek can be started from both Sonamarg and Naranag but is generally considered easier if started from Sonamarg.
+When starting from Sonamarg, hikers typically set up a base camp at a place called "table top" or "Shaukdari", which is a 6-7 hour trek from the point where hikers are dropped off by vehicles.
+This is considered a good spot for a base camp as it is inhabited by the local Gujjar-Bakarwal population and there is plenty of firewood available.

 The second day is a long trek to the twin lakes of Vishansar-Kishansar via the Nichnai pass.
-There is a possibility of finding mobile network reception at the pass on bsnl network.
+There is a possibility of finding cellular reception at the pass on the BSNL Mobile network.